AsaiYusuke/6502_test_executor/README.md

 * Unsigned base 2 (binary), e.g. 0b10 (two)
 * A constant defined somewhere in your code, e.g. TRUE

 In the first example, <register> can be either A, X or Y, refering to the corresponding CPU registers.
 The second example refers to memory locations given by a label in the source such as player_position.
 The memory address is determined by the symbols table.
 An optional offset can be added using C-style array-offset notation, e.g. my_array[3].
-Note that in a conflict, registers are allways given precedence, meaning that labels named either X, Y or Z will not be possible to set.
+Note that in a name conflict, registers are allways given precedence, meaning that labels named either X, Y or Z will not be possible to set or assert.

 #### start
 The start command is used to set the PC register, meaning telling the processor where to start when executing the test.
 This memory address is given by a single argument containing a label, just like in the set instruction.
 Assuming the label points to a sub routine, the test executor will stop when the sub routine returns (using RTS).